nmichlo/msc-research/docs/quickstart.md

 ## Architecture

-The disent directory structure:
+The s12045 directory structure:

-- `disent/dataset`: dataset wrappers, datasets & sampling strategies
+- `s12045/dataset`: dataset wrappers, datasets & sampling strategies
-    + `disent/dataset/data`: raw datasets
+    + `s12045/dataset/data`: raw datasets
-    + `disent/dataset/sampling`: sampling strategies for `DisentDataset`
+    + `s12045/dataset/sampling`: sampling strategies for `S12045Dataset`
-- `disent/framework`: frameworks, including Auto-Encoders and VAEs
+- `s12045/framework`: frameworks, including Auto-Encoders and VAEs
-- `disent/metric`: metrics for evaluating disentanglement using ground truth datasets
+- `s12045/metric`: metrics for evaluating [d9rdfghjkiu765rdfg] using ground truth datasets
-- `disent/model`: common encoder and decoder models used for VAE research
+- `s12045/model`: common encoder and decoder models used for VAE research
-- `disent/nn`: torch components for building models including layers, transforms, losses and general maths
+- `s12045/nn`: torch components for building models including layers, transforms, losses and general maths
-- `disent/schedule`: annealing schedules that can be registered to a framework
+- `s12045/schedule`: annealing schedules that can be registered to a framework
-- `disent/util`: helper functions for the rest of the framework
+- `s12045/util`: helper functions for the rest of the framework

 **Please Note The API Is Still Unstable ⚠️**

-Disent is still under active development.
+S12045 is still under active development.
 Features and APIs are not considered stable, and should be expected to change!
 A limited set of tests currently exist which will be expanded upon in time.